 - Gas powered infrared lamps are usually used in commercial warehouses.
 They are heat intensive and must be positioned at least ten feet away from the person or area to be heated.

 - Electric infrared heat lamps are most often used in homes.
 They used to be more common, but with the advent of new types of bulbs that diffuse various levels of heat and colors, consumers have a wider selection to choose from and it's rarer to see the infrared bulbs in use.
 Infrared bulbs are most commonly used today for heat lamps in bathrooms.

 The potential hazards of infrared heat bulbs, lamps, and radiators are mainly to your skin and eyes.
 Because of the intense radiant heat emitted, prolonged exposure can result in severe burns to the skin.
 Your eyes are very susceptible to high-intensity short-wave infrared radiation as well.
 Long-term exposure to infrared radiation can permanently damage the eyes.
-Goggles with special infrared absorbing glass should be worn by people experiencing long-term exposure to infrared radiation.
+It's recommended that folks wear goggles with special infrared absorbing glass if they're experiencing long-term exposure to infrared radiation.

 Since these lamps generate intense heat, and contain a significant amount of pressure, they can easily shatter.
-If you are considering a quartz type radiator, look for a low-pressure model.
+If you're considering a quartz-type radiator, look for a low-pressure model.
 In addition, you should protect people and surroundings by employing proper enclosures, shields, lenses, and screens.
 Finger marks and scratches from handling should also be avoided as it causes weakening of the bulb, and more frequent shattering.

 Looking to get cozy with an infrared lamp?
 Here are some more safety tips: